xraypy/xraylarch/doc/fitting/examples.rst

 simple, calling ``make_models()`` which creates the model of two Gaussian peaks, an error function, and an offset.
 There are 10 parameters for the fit.
 We're fitting the spectra with two Gaussian functions and an error function.
-It is oten observed that if the centroids of peak functions such as Gaussians are left to vary completely freely they tend to wander around and give lousy fits, so here we place fairly tight controls on the centroids.
+It is often observed that if the centroids of peak functions such as Gaussians are left to vary completely freely they tend to wander around and give lousy fits, so here we place fairly tight controls on the centroids.
 We also place bounds on the amplitudes and widths of the peaks,